JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed special Heather lines and Hallowbrook cowering from basic.
 Disabled Obfuscating the Protean warform to avoid freeze on exit.
 Made sure player can't leave endgame Skyeline haven via the vents.
-Updated the SDK and game mod launcher loader, thanks to Psycho-A.
+Fixed failed quest reopening on dropping and taking Lily's stuff.
 Removed warrens2 computer trigger and fixed museum email adresses.
 Corrected over twenty facial animations and a possible Patty bug.
 Fixed stuff at the temple and an issue with somebody in the diner.
-Lowered max framerate to 60 and fixed sprites and effects issues.
+Lowered max framerate to 65 and fixed sprites and effects issues.
+Fixed can, cop, rifle load and Toreador models, thanks to DDLullu.
+Removed buggy breakable window brushes when revisiting four maps.
+Fixed prop and spawning in hospital and reverted Glaze area state.
+Prevented that Malcolm's patient and Pisha's victim get up again.
+Added missing batons for the police officers on the Hollywood hub.

 v10.9                                                  16.07.2021
 -----